5ouma/dotfiles/README.md

 #### General

--   Set the place of .vimrc and .viminfo
+-   Set the place of .vimrc and .viminfo.
--   Set the text code to UTF-8
+-   Set the text code to UTF-8.
--   Not to create backup and swap files
+-   Not to create backup and swap files.
--   Auto reload file editing when it's changed
+-   Auto reloads file editing when it's changed.
--   Being able to open the file even buffer is editing
+-   Being able to open the file even buffer is editing.
--   Show typing command to status
+-   Show typing command to status.
--   Turn off the beep sound
+-   Turn off the beep sound.
--   Unlimited undo
+-   Unlimited undo.
--   Share clipboard with OS
+-   Share clipboard with OS.
--   Click to move the cursor
+-   Click to move the cursor.

 #### Appearance

--   Show line number
+-   Show line number.
--   Highlight the cursor line
+-   Highlight the cursor line.
--   Being able to move one more character after the end of lines
+-   Being able to move one more character after the end of lines.
--   Change indent as smart indent
+-   Change indent as smart indent.
--   Highlight corresponding brackets
+-   Highlight corresponding brackets.
--   Always show the status line
+-   Always show the status line.
--   Complement on the command line
+-   Complement on the command line.
--   Being able to move by showed line when the lines are folded
+-   Being able to move by showed line when the lines are folded.
--   Turn on syntax highlight
+-   Turn on syntax highlight.

 #### Tabs

--   Visible the invisible words
+-   Visible the invisible words.
--   Change tab to spaces
+-   Change the tab to spaces.
--   Set tab to double space
+-   Set the tab to double-space.

 #### Search

--   If the searched sentences are lower case, search across all words
+-   If the searched sentences are lower case, search across all words.
--   If it is contained in upper case, search only that ones
+-   If it is contained in upper case, search only that ones.
--   Hit when typing searching sentences
+-   Hit when typing searching sentences.
--   Go to the beginning word when searching for is end
+-   Go to the beginning word when searching for its end.
--   Highlight searched words
+-   Highlight searched words.
--   Endhighlight by typing the ESC key several times
+-   Endhighlight by typing the ESC key several times.

 <br>